KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 Pivot widget
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-By clicking on the *Add widget* button or icon and then on Add it is possible to add a *Pivot* widget to the dashboard.
+By clicking on the *Add widget* button or icon and then on *Pivot* it is possible to add a *Pivot* widget to the dashboard.

 Map widget
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-By clicking on the *Add widget* button or icon and then on Add it is possible to add a *Map* widget to the dashboard.
+By clicking on the *Add widget* button or icon and then on *Map* it is possible to add a *Map* widget to the dashboard.

 Active selections widget
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-By clicking on the *Add widget* button or icon and then on Add it is possible to add a *Active Selections* widget to the dashboard.
+By clicking on the *Add widget* button or icon and then on *Active Selections* it is possible to add a *Active Selections* widget to the dashboard.
 This way the user can view the list of curren selections applied on a widget.
 An icon on the right upper corner of the dashboard will
 be visible and by clicking on it the list of current selections will be visible.
 On each item of this list a *trash* icon lets the
 deletion of that selection.